House Of Maths Shows and Workshops are currently for Preschool through to Year 8.

 For shows, could the school please provide one or two long tables (a 6-foot trestle table is ideal), and access to your projector or smart-board.
 Barney will bring Powerpoint slides on both laptop and USB stick ready to plug into your projector or PC.
 For shows Barney will also provide a P.A. system with microphone and music.
-For workshops the school may be asked to provide an individual whiteboard and pen between two students, and the facility to display some Powerpoint slides is useful for most and essential for some of the workshops.
+The facility to display some Powerpoint slides is useful for most and essential for some of the workshops.

-I am based in Bournemouth, Dorset and also cover the rest of Dorset, Hampshire, Berkshire, West Sussex, Wiltshire and parts of Devon, Somerset, Oxfordshire and the South, including parts of London (mainly South and West).
-I do not currently travel to the Midlands or the North – if you are in these areas you could try School Workshops – Find Primary & Secondary Workshops for Schools www.findschoolworkshops.co.uk .
+I am based in Bournemouth, Dorset and also cover the rest of Dorset, Hampshire, Berkshire, West Sussex, Wiltshire and most of Devon, Somerset, Herts, Oxfordshire, Bucks and the South, including parts of London (mainly South and West London but not East and North-East London).
+I do not currently travel to the Midlands or the North – if you are in these areas you could try School Select or www.findschoolworkshops.co.uk , both of which list STEM providers covering nationwide.
 Please phone or email if in doubt, thank you!

 This depends predominantly on travel from Bournemouth.

-SECONDARY: A full day typically costs £450 in Dorset, Hampshire and Wiltshire.
+SECONDARY: A full day typically costs £475 in Dorset and surrounding counties.
 A travel supplement from Bournemouth (Dorset) may apply if you are further afield, but please phone or email for a quote, thank you!

 Yes! – academic tuition at GCSE, A-level and beyond; and non-academic maths enrichment for KS2 / Upper Primary upwards.
 I tutor online worldwide, and face-to-face in Bournemouth only.
 Please head to my personal maths tutor website for more details.